baremetalhelp/baremetal.help/docs/docs/intro.md

 ### Content Delivery Network, CDN

 You use a CDN for delivering content like images from edge locations all over the world.
 A CDN is a cache.
 You define where the originals live and any configuration you need for different types of content.

+### A documentation website

+Using Markdown [link] and a few tools, you'll be able to create a website just like this from BareMetal.
+We have infra-as-code for setting up free hosting on GitHub Pages [link].
+You can deploy the documentation at your apex domain, just like we did here at https://baremetal.help .
+We have GitHub Actions [link] for deploying documentation updates automatically.

+### Single Sign-On, SSO

+We show how to build an enterprise-grade Single Sign-On infrastructure from scratch.
+You'll use a user/group directory on Azure AD and an SSO implementation on AWS that connects to it.

+### Multi-account AWS Organization

+ControlTower blah.

 ## Nothing special